 Ft.
-Knox is currently home to the United States Army Human Resources Center for Excellence.
-The 109,000-acre military base was part of the last Dept. of Defense's Base Realignment and Closure plan (BRAC).
-The transition included the loss of the Armor Center and School and training personnel, but the addition of a deployable infantry brigade and other units and the Human Resources Command.
-The transition has meant a change to more civilian personnel and less directly deployable soldiers from military training personnel.
+Knox is home to the United States Army Human Resources Center for Excellence.
+The 109,000-acre military base was part of the last Department of Defense's Base Realignment and Closure plan (BRAC) that included the loss of the Armor Center and School and training personnel, but the addition of a deployable infantry brigade and other units and the Human Resources Command.
+This transitioned more to personnel civilian and less directly deployable soldiers from military training personnel.

-While the loss of direct military personnel from the base has been substantial, the addition of the Army's Cadet Command and Training Center has been significant for the region as it brings upwards of 10,000 officer candidates into the region during each year for training.
-The addition of V Corps has also been a boost to the regional economy going forward.
-The V Corps was reactivated in February 2020 with Fort Knox serving as the headquarters location.
-In total, approximately 630 soldiers will be a part of V Corps, with about 200 based at the forward command post in Poznan, Poland on a rotational basis and the rest remaining at Fort Knox.
-2
+While the loss of direct military personnel from the base has been substantial, the addition of the Army's Cadet Command and Training Center has been significant for the region as it brings upwards of 15,000 officer candidates into the region during each year for training.
+The V Corps was reactivated in support of NATO allies.
+The First Theater Sustainment Command provides logistical support and operations for all forces in the Middle East.